Today's Top Gainer

 Hand railing was provided to all storage hoppers in PVC Pipe mixing section.

-Mixer modification was done to reduce dust pollution in PVC Pipe.
+Mixer modification was done to reduce dust pollution in PVC Pipe manufacturing process.

 Hand dryer was installed in associate canteen to dry the hand after hand washing in plants for improvement in hygiene practices.

 Replaced 5 MT Chain pulley blocks with 7.5 MT in machine line of Omega 450 and bigger size machines to enhance factor of safety.

 To reduce operator fatigue, material loading system was installed on 10 machines in injection moulding manufacturing process.